-I used heart-healthy olive oil in this recipe which is perfect when cooking using a medium heat – if you’re cooking over a high heat it’s best to use vegetable, rapeseed or canola oil which have a higher ‘smoke point’.
-All of these oils are high in mono-unsaturated fatty acids (MUFAs) which help to lower the risk of heart disease by lowering total and bad (LDL) cholesterol in the blood.
+I used heart-healthy olive oil in this recipe which is perfect when cooking using a medium heat – if you’re cooking over a high heat it’s best to use vegetable or rapeseed which have a higher ‘smoke point’.
+All of these oils are high in mono-unsaturated fatty acids (MUFAs) which help to lower the risk of heart disease by lowering cholesterol in the blood.
 MUFAs feature in the heart-healthy Mediterranean Diet, with other sources of MUFAs including avocados, nuts and olives.
-Don’t go over-board though, all oils (heart-healthy or not!) are high in calories meaning you should use no more than 1/2 tbsp or 1 tsp of oil per person per meal (40-60 calories) – this recipe uses 1/4 tbsp per person!
+Don’t go over-board though, all oils (heart-healthy or not!) are high in calories meaning you should use no more than 1/2 tbsp of oil per person per meal (40-60 calories) – this recipe uses 1/4 tbsp per person!

 - 4 chicken breasts (4-500g)*

 - 1 lemon - to juice & zest

 - 1 crushed garlic clove/tsp garlic granules

 - 250g frozen veg e.g. peas & broad beans